Group Size: Based on Minimum 2 passengers

 With only a few hundred mountain gorillas left on the planet, it is little wonder that impassioned adventure seekers are heading to Africa to visit them.
 Rwanda is one of the only three countries in the world where you can go gorilla trekking and visit these magnificent, human-like animals.

-This 4-day safari includes a city tour and overnight stay in Kigali.
+This 4-day itinerary includes a city tour and overnight stay in Kigali.
 Peacefully nestled along picturesque hilltops, Kigali is a thriving African city immediately notable for its cleanliness, orderliness, and hospitality.
 A great place to begin or end any Rwanda itinerary.

-An experience that you won’t forget in a hurry!
+Gorilla trekking from Bisate Lodge is an experience that you won’t forget in a hurry!

 Day 1 – Kigali